 Funding is provided for first-year students with no obligation outside of coursework.
 Funding consists of a tuition waiver for all students, a stipend for the majority of students (90 percent or more) and payment of most fees for all students (see the Fees section below and the Student Expenses page of the Graduate School website for further details).

-Beginning with the 2013 matriculating class, the Graduate School and Trinity College will guarantee summer funding, in the form of a $5,500 summer research fellowship, to all students who otherwise would not have funding during their first summer.
+The Graduate School and Trinity College guarantee summer funding, in the form of a summer research fellowship ($6500 in summer 2021), to all students who otherwise would not have funding during their first summer.

 Academic Years Beyond the First